 EnChroma is a Berkeley, California company that emerged out of an NIH SBIR grant designed to study the feasibility of enhancing color vision in humans, particularly the color blind.
-Comprised of researchers, engineers and tech experts along with an advisory board of world renowned vision scientists, EnChroma hopes to impact the lives of the estimated 300 million people worldwide who have color vision deficiency and everyone desiring Better Color Vision ™.
-EnChroma is dedicated to developing a robust line of innovative eyewear products with cutting-edge optical technology for men, women and children. enchroma.com
+Comprising researchers, engineers, and tech experts as well as an advisory board of world-renowned vision scientists, EnChroma hopes to impact the lives of the estimated 300 million people worldwide who have color vision deficiency and, in fact, anyone desiring Better Color Vision ™.
+EnChroma is dedicated to developing a robust line of innovative eyewear products with cutting-edge optical technology for men, women and children.

 Don McPherson, Ph.D.

-Don McPherson received the Ph.D. in Glass Science from Alfred University, 1988.
+Don McPherson received a Ph.D. in Glass Science from Alfred University, 1988.
 He has also served as President of Bay Glass Research, Inc., V.P.
 R&D Vetrazzo, Inc., Founder & CEO Counter Production, LLC.
 Dr. McPherson is the recipient of 5 NEI, NIH and National Cancer Institute grants, author of 6 patents, and 14 scientific papers.